evanpurkhiser/resume/resume/resume.md

     - Designed the front end of the website using modern web technologies such as HTML5 and CSS3 while also taking user experience best practices into consideration to bring a beautiful and intuitive experience to the user.

-My ongoing work on the Acadaware project has been the largest and most rewarding project I've ever undertaken.

-### Quixby LLC
-*Summer 2011*
-Lead Web Applications Developer

- - Developed the minimum viable product for an Akron based startup
- - Worked closely with the company founders including a second developer
- - Designed a complex relational system for matching PC parts by compatability
- - Used the Git VCS to allow easy collaboration between developers as well as the ability to quickly review code changes

-Working on the Quixby project over the summer was an exciting opportunity to experience the world of startups as well as a chance work in an agile environment.